quanvo87/GroupWork/README.md

 ...
 ```

-`complexFunc` is a function that returns the result of three simple, asynchronous functions `simpleFuncA()`, `simpleFuncB()`, and `simpleFuncC()`, which run concurrently.
-The completion handler is called only when all the simple functions have completed.
+`complexFunc` is a function that returns the result of three asynchronous functions `asyncFuncA()`, `asyncFuncB()`, and `asyncFuncC()`, running concurrently.
+The completion handler is called only when all these functions have completed.
 Usage of this library has enabled the above clean interface.
-This can be scaled to much higher than three simple functions.
+This can be scaled to much higher than three asynchronous functions.

-Caveats:
+notes:
-  - the simple functions MUST be able to run simultaneously without affecting each other
+  - the asynchronous functions should be able to run concurrently without affecting each other
   - `work.result` is only a simple `Bool`
   - this is not an answer to [callback hell](http://callbackhell.com/)